rijalBinHusen/portofolio-2/src/content/build-a-whole-application.md

 I do not explain in detail how to design it, likes how to create rounded line, button and etc, because it hard to explain.

-## Coding Frontend application
+## Preparation to do Frontend application
-Now the time has come, we’re gonna coding for front end application, but before we doing that process, it would be better if we’re analyze the design and got the conclusion what elements will we create, this is how I analyze the design and got conclusion what element I would create :
+Now the time has come, we’re gonna coding frontend application, but before we doing that process, it would be better if we’re analyze the design and got the conclusion what elements will we create.

+This is how I analyze the design and got conclusion what element that I would create :

 ![analyze-design](/full-app-blog-content-design-analyze%20(1).png)